CHOICE ABOVE ALL OTHER

 is translated "ass" in the English Bible.
 "Hamor"

-(mastodons, mammoths) were native to northern Ancient elephant remains
+elephants (mastodons, mammoths) were native to North Ancient elephant remains

 have been found throughout Some fragments of an